serenity-is/docs/tutorials/movies/adding_movie_genres.md

 Parameter name: lookupType
 ```

-> Forms are scanned at application startup, so there is no way to skip this error without fixing the issue.
+> Forms are scanned at application startup, so there is no way to handle this error without fixing the issue.

 ### Display Genre in Movie Grid